 Concentration Risk.
 We evaluate our concentration risk in terms of asset mix, investment mix, operator mix and geographic mix.
 Concentration risk is valuable to understand what portion of our investments could be at risk if certain sectors were to experience downturns.
 Asset mix measures the portion of our investments that are real property or mortgage loans.
 In order to qualify as an equity REIT, at least 75 percent of our total assets must be represented by real estate assets, cash, cash items and government securities.
 Investment mix measures the portion of our investments that relate to our various property types.
-Operator mix measures the portion of our investments that relate to our top five states.
+Operator mix measures the portion of our investments that relate to our top three operators.
+Geographic mix measures the portion of our investment that relate to our top five states.
 The following table reflects our recent historical trends of concentration risk (gross investment in thousands):